mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/define-infrastructure/index.md

 ## Prepare your machines

-In order for DKP to fully install, it is recommended you stop `firewalld` if enabled so DKP can fully deploy.
+For DKP to install completely, you must stop `firewalld`, if enabled.

 You will need to check to see if `firewalld` is running.
 SSH into all the machines you are deploying DKP onto, and check to see if it is running: